 Not all sugar rich foods are the same, on the new labels you will see a column for total sugar and one for added sugars.
 Since added sugars are mostly empty calories that increase your daily caloric intake and provide very little nutritional value, you want to stay away from them.

-One of the 3 major macronutrients that provides functional and structural components to all animal cells.
+Protein is one of the 3 major macronutrients that provides functional and structural components to all animal cells.
 9 essential amino acids make up the protein structure, essential means these particular amino acids can not be synthesized by humans and can only be obtained through proper diet.

 The quality of protein is determined by two factors, the first is bio availability.
 Which is the percentage of protein that will be allowed into your body after it’s digested.